GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/jdbc/README.md

 --jdbctogcs.output.partitioncolumn="department_id"
 ```

-There are two optional properties as well with "JDBC to GCS" Template.
+There are two optional properties as well with "JDBC to Cloud Storage" Template.
 Please find below the details :-

 ```
 --templateProperty jdbctogcs.temp.view.name='temporary_view_name'
 --templateProperty jdbctogcs.temp.sql.query='select * from global_temp.temporary_view_name'
 ```
-These properties are responsible for applying some spark sql transformations before loading data into GCS.
+These properties are responsible for applying some spark sql transformations before loading data into Cloud Storage.
 The only thing needs to keep in mind is that, the name of the Spark temporary view and the name of table in the query should match exactly.
 Otherwise, there would be an error as:- "Table or view not found:"

 # 3. JDBC To BigQuery